top of page

 His sire Berkeley is out of Pleasant-Grove Super Saga ++*B VEE 90 who should need little introduction for most Alpine breeders.
 Saga has had a massive influence on the breed with his consistent and productive offspring.
 Berkeley's permanent champion dam Bathsheba appraised 92 EEEE - a third generation 92! - and her top milk record was over 3,000 pounds.

 Also notable in Frank's pedigree is Nodaway Collins Natasha VEEE 91 who milked 8,750 pounds over a 1,170 day extended lactation with an average of 3.8% butterfat.
 Frank himself is in his lanky phase, but has great structural traits including a long level rump, very strong feet and legs, and a lovely general appearance.
-We are beyond excited to see what he can do with our French does.
+He had three daughters in 2025 and two were shown as juniors, one of whom was distinguished as Reserve Champion and the other as second in class.
+His daughters are extremely correct and showing his depth and great legs.
+We'll hopefully see an udder from him as early as 2026.

 (Lisztomania is a term coined in the 19th century for intense fan hysteria displayed toward composer Franz Liszt.
 That's why we call him "Frank.")